 Freemasons are an international organization self-defined as "the institution of morality".
 They are independent of any government, including the current Cuban one.
-They are run democratically, periodically electing the leadership of every Lodge, as well as of the Grand Lodge.
+They are run democratically, periodically electing the leadership of every Lodge, as well as of the Grand Lodges, which are confederations of all "blue" lodges (i.e. those that include first, second and third degree masons) in a geographical area (usually a country, or a state in the USA).
 Masons allow adult men of good standing, from every walk of life, race, religion, or political philosophy, to join.
 They discourage discussions about partisan politics or partisan religion.
 But any topic of legitimate nature and importance can be developed in the Lodge.
-Perhaps because of these characteristics, men of the stature of Washington, Juarez, Bolivar and Marti, in the XIX Century, and of Salvador Allende, Lazaro Cardenas and Winston Churchill, in the XX Century, were attracted to, and have joined, the Freemasons.
-We will not discuss its origins in this paper.
-Readers interested in the history of Freemasons in general, are referred to Harwood (2007).
-For a history of CF, readers are referred to Miranda (1933).
-For contemporary developments of CF/GLC, readers are referred to Torres-Cuevas (2003), and Romeu and Pardo Valdes (2010).
+Perhaps because of these characteristics, men of the stature of Diderot and Voltaire, in the XVIII Century, of Washington, Juarez, Bolivar and Marti, in the XIX Century, and of Salvador Allende, Lazaro Cardenas and Winston Churchill, in the XX Century, were attracted to, and have joined, the Freemasons.

+Below, we will briefly overview the history of Freemasonry.
+Readers interested in a more detailed history of Freemasons in general are referred to Harwood (2007).
+For a history of CF, they are referred to Miranda (1933).
+For contemporary developments of CF/GLC, they are referred to Torres-Cuevas (2003), and to Romeu and Pardo Valdes (2010).